input-output-hk/haskell.nix/docs/index.md

 ### cyclic dependencies

-Because the Haskell builder in `nixpkgs` exposes packages at the package level, if packages mutually depend on each other through tests and libraries, lead to cyclic dependencies that nix can't resolve.
+The Haskell builder in `nixpkgs` exposes packages at the package level.
+If packages mutually depend on each other through tests and libraries, this leads to cyclic dependencies that nix can't resolve.
 By exposing the components to nix as separate derivations this will only occur if you have mutually dependent components.